netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 Hovering over the Anomaly Rate ribbon provides a histogram of the anomaly rates per presented dimension, for the specific point in time.

 Anomaly Rate visualization does not make Netdata slower.
-Anomaly rate is saved in the the Netdata database, together with metric values, and due to the smart design of Netdata, it does not even incur a disk footprint penalty.
+Anomaly rate is saved in the Netdata database, together with metric values, and due to the smart design of Netdata, it does not even incur a disk footprint penalty.

 ## Hover over the chart